wooorm/stringify-entities/readme.md

 *   [x] Very fast
 *   [x] Just the encoding part
-*   [x] Reliable: ``'`'`` characters are escaped to ensure no scripts run in IE6-8.
+*   [x] Reliable: ``'`'`` characters are escaped to ensure no scripts run in Internet Explorer 6 to 8.
-    Additionally, only named entities recognised by HTML4 are encoded, meaning the infamous `&apos;` (which people think is a [virus][]) won’t show up
+    Additionally, only named entities recognized by HTML4 are encoded, meaning the infamous `&apos;` (which people think is a [virus][]) won’t show up

 ## Algorithm

-By default, all dangerous, non-ASCII, or non-printable ASCII characters are encoded.
+By default, all dangerous, non-ASCII, and non-printable ASCII characters are encoded.
 A [subset][] of characters can be given to encode just those characters.
 Alternatively, pass [`escapeOnly`][escapeonly] to escape just the dangerous